#

 Once you have seen this working, you may want to further customize your schema and configure your matching rules.

-Or you may want to deploy the API into AWS and understand how the API is secured.
+Or you may want to customize the deployment and understand how the API is secured.